emmyileeva/Workbook-6/README.md

 ---

 ## ✨ What I Learned
+- How to design class diagrams using UML to map out class relationships
+- How to refactor a system to support both fixed and liquid assets
-- How to use the `Comparable` interface in a custom class
+- How to use interfaces like `Valuable` and `Comparable` to enforce behaviors
-- How to define sorting rules inside the `compareTo()` method
+- How to implement the `compareTo()` method for custom sorting
-- How to use `Collections.sort()` with objects
+- How to use `Collections.sort()` with custom objects
-- How to compare strings and integers in Java
+- How to compare multiple properties when sorting (name, age, etc.)
-- When to use `ArrayList` vs `LinkedList` based on speed and behavior
+- Differences between `ArrayList` and `LinkedList` and when to use each
-- How to design clean sorting logic based on multiple conditions